 The journey for Ruislip High School Sixth Form began when the school’s first ever cohort began their A-level study in September 2011.
 The Sixth Form is now well established and fosters independence whilst providing the support necessary to ensure that all students reach their potential.
 There are three key principles at the core of the Sixth Form experience at Ruislip High School: academic excellence, individualised pastoral care and significant extracurricular opportunities.

 Students in the Sixth Form also receive outstanding pastoral support through a team of specially-trained tutors who support them with their examinations and research skills and prepare them for university and employment.
 In Year 12, for example, there is an entire week dedicated to supporting students in their university applications and career choices after Ruislip High School.
 In Year 13, every student receives specialist help in writing and editing their personal statements.
-As a result, Year 13 students have been successful in a range of university applications to Oxford and Cambridge to study subjects including Biomedicine, Medicine, Natural Sciences, English Literature and many more.
+As a result, Year 13 students have been successful in a range of university applications to Oxford and Cambridge to study subjects including Biomedicine, Biochemistry, Natural Sciences, Human Sciences, History, and Geography.
+Additionally, Year 13 students have been successful in applying to study Medicine at a range of UK universities.

 In 2020, the school will be opening a new wing which will include a new Sixth Form centre, right in the heart of the school.
 This is an exciting time for the Sixth Form and will further improve the facilities our Sixth Formers have available to them.